FlaviaTG/BioPopWork/README.md

 vcftools --vcf newH-genolike1-greenjay_AUTOSOMES.vcf --relatedness2
 ```
 ### Create the population map for Fst calculation.
-Creat a `pop-map-north.txt` and `pop-map-south.txt` file per population listing the sample names.
+Create a `pop-map-north.txt` and `pop-map-south.txt` file per population listing the sample names.
 The resulting output file has the suffix ".fst".
-A window size could be use but use the smalles one because we are going to use the spline window technique in R to visualize the Fst or Pi distribution in a manhattan-like plot.Run the summary statistics Fst calculations.
-This Fst estimate from Weir and Cockerham’s 1984 paper.
-This is the preferred calculation of Fst.
-The provided file must contain a list of individuals - one individual per line - from the VCF file that correspond to one population.
-This option can be used multiple times to calculate Fst for more than two populations.
-These files will also be included as "--keep" options.
-By default, calculations are done on a per-site basis.
+Use a small window size to calculate Fst.
+Use the spline window technique in R to visualize the Fst or Pi distribution in a manhattan-like plot.
+Run the summary statistics Fst calculations.
+This Fst estimate is from Weir and Cockerham’s 1984 paper.
+The preferred calculation of Fst.
+The provided file must contain a list of individuals per line from the VCF file corresponding to one population.
+The flag "--keep" can be used to provide a list of samples per population.
+By default, calculations are on a per-site basis.
 The output file has the suffix ".weir.fst".
 ```
 vcftools --vcf newH-genolike1-greenjay_AUTOSOMES.NOmissing.recode.vcf --weir-fst-pop pop-map-north.txt --weir-fst-pop pop-map-south.txt --fst-window-size 100 --out newH-genolike1-greenjay_AUTOSOMES-NOmissing-100bp
 ```